 - Inter-disciplinary cooperation

 Following the interview process, applicants will be notified by the DPT program of an admissions decision through email and an official decision letter will be mailed.
 Applicants may be accepted into the program prior to completion of a bachelor's degree or required prerequisite courses, however, all admissions requirements must be met prior to matriculation into the program.

 Applications will be accepted beginning February 1, 2014 and the deadline is to be determined.

 Submit an online application

-This includes three letters of recommendation, a personal statement, a recent photo, the PT observation hours form, and $50 application fee.
+Additional items: three letters of recommendation, a personal statement, a recent photo, the PT observation hours form, and $50 application fee.

 - Submit all official college transcripts

-- Submit GRE scores (code 4575)
+- Submit GRE scores - code 4575

 The DPT program desires that students demonstrate a well-rounded, contemporary knowledge of the physical therapy profession.
 In order to demonstrate this, students must complete a minimum of 50 hours in a variety of clinical settings.
 A diversity of experience will be weighted during the application process.
 Examples of appropriate experience can include: